 - Drive to Azekah Junction.
 (GPS: 31.702275, 34.942761) (16.5 Km)

-- Use the “Tel Azeka” Map and GPS file from the download pack to drive to the parking location and climb the hill.
+- Use the “Tel Azeka” Map and GPS Link from the eBook to drive to the parking location and climb the hill.

 The site is identified with the Biblical town of Azekah , But What makes the spot famous is the fact that it overlooks the Elah valley which is identified as the location of the famous battle between David and Goliath!